-- Motels tend to be confined to locations close to roads and highways, often outwith cities but along popular tourist routes.
+- Motels tend to be confined to locations close to roads and highways, often outside of cities but along popular tourist routes.

-- Motels are typically designed for short stays while hotels can be booked for longer-term trips.
+- They are typically designed for short stays.

-- Motels can be the cheapest places to stay near popular locations.
+- Motels can be the cheapest places to stay near popular destinations.

 When should I book a motel instead of a hotel?

-There are a number of situations where it makes more sense to a motel than a hotel.
-Here are a few of them.
+There are a number of situations where it makes more sense to select a motel instead of a hotel, such as:

-- If you’re looking for the best value and don’t care about property amenities, motels can be cheaper.
-They are unlikely to provide services such as room service, laundry, a gym or spa.
+- If you’re looking for the best value and don’t care about property amenities (like a fitness center or room service), motels can be cheaper.

 When should I book a hotel instead of a motel?

-Although motels are cheaper than hotels, you may want to spend the extra money and stay at a hotel in these situations.
+Although motels are cheaper than hotels, you may want to spend the extra money and stay at a hotel in certain situations.

-- If you’re looking for property amenities and a comfortable vacation, hotels feature more luxurious accommodations, room service, fitness centers, spas and more.
+- When you are looking for property amenities and a comfortable vacation, hotels feature more luxurious accommodations, fast WiFi, room service, fitness centers, spas and more.

-- If you’re traveling to an area you are not familiar with, hotels tend to have more staff like receptionists and concierges who can assist you in planning activities or provide local information.
+- If you are traveling to an area you are not familiar with, hotels tend to have more staff like receptionists and concierges who can assist you in planning activities or provide local information.

 |Common areas||reception or lobby area with concierge, bell man and other hotel staff||often rooms are directly accessible from the parking lot without having to pass through a lobby|